rcmanaure/Dockerizing-Django/readme.txt

     docker-compose -f docker-compose.prod.yml down -v
     docker-compose -f docker-compose.prod.yml up -d --build
     docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput

+In terms of actual deployment to a production environment, you'll probably want to use a:

+    1-Fully managed database service -- like RDS or Cloud SQL -- rather than managing your own Postgres instance within a container.
+    2-Non-root user for the db and nginx services

+Django web application with Postgres for development.
+ We also created a production-ready Docker Compose file that adds Gunicorn and Nginx into the mix to handle static and media files.
+You can now test out a production setup locally.